-Electoral Forensics is a field of which I consider myself a pioneer, certainly as it applies to the computerized voting era in the U.S. It is an endeavor I once only half-jokingly referred to as cleaning up after the election circus with a statistical pooper-scooper.
-With votes having been processed and counted in the pitch-dark of cyberspace, analysts effectively treat the election and its declared results as a potential crime scene-scouring available data for patterns and clues that might shed light on whether the counts were performed honestly and accurately.
+Electoral Forensics is a field of which I consider myself a pioneer, certainly as it applies to the computerized voting era in the U.S. It is work I once only half-jokingly referred to as cleaning up after the election circus with a statistical pooper-scooper.
+With votes having been processed and counted in the pitch-dark of cyberspace, we scour data for patterns and clues that might shed light on whether the counts were performed honestly and accurately.

-The 2020 election provided a trove of provocative data: disparities, anomalies, and bizarre patterns that more than exceeded what we, as pursuers of electoral forensics, have come to recognize as the red-flag norm.
+The 2020 election provided a trove of provocative data: disparities, anomalies, and bizarre patterns that exceeded what we have come to recognize as the red-flag norm.
 But none of the data supports former President Donald Trump's claims, and virtually all of it points in the precise opposite direction: in both the presidential and critical down-ballot contests (US House, Senate, state legislatures), the red shift (when vote counts come out to the right of poll-based or other baselines) was egregious and pervasive.

-When the dust settled, Republicans won 27 out of 27 US House contests rated as "tossups" by The New York Times; Joe Biden's projected popular vote victory of nearly 13 million votes was cut practically in half; several Senate seats were "flipped" red relative to exit and/or tracking poll projections; and even at the state legislative level, expected Democratic gains turned into unexpected GOP gains.
+When the dust settled, Republicans won 27 out of 27 US House contests rated as "tossups" by The New York Times; Joe Biden's projected popular vote victory of nearly 13 million votes was cut practically in half; several Senate seats were "flipped" red relative to exit and/or tracking poll projections; and even at the state legislative level, expected Democratic gains turned into GOP gains.

 All the anomalies and disparities worked to the benefit of Republican candidates (including Trump) and to the detriment of Democrats.
 All.

 I have been doing this work for a long time.
-In 2004, I provided the primary data used to question the results, as I was the only person who printed out the unadjusted exit poll crosstabs on that election night.
-Ever since that year, I have been working full-time to restore public, observable vote counting to our elections-and to impress the urgency of this upon those with the authority to make the necessary changes, by presenting forensic analyses pointing to the likely exploitation of our voting systems' vulnerabilities to fraud.
+In 2004, I provided the primary data used to question the results, having been the only person to capture (by printing more than 300 pages of them out) the unadjusted exit poll crosstabs on that election night.
+Ever since that year, I have been working full-time to restore public, observable vote counting to our elections-and to impress the urgency of this basic reform upon those with the authority to make the necessary changes.
+Much of that work has consisted of presenting forensic analyses pointing to the likely exploitation of our voting systems' vulnerabilities to fraud.

 Now I see electoral forensics has taken a dark turn.
-My field of endeavor has been hijacked and weaponized by Donald Trump and his backers in the "Stop the Steal" movement: wild claims of theft and fraud have been trumpeted and echoed with no evidentiary backing, hard or soft; and what's worse, these claims are being "substantiated" with waved sheets of paper full of random and meaningless numbers, a stunt worthy of Joe McCarthy.
-Not only has this insistence that Trump won (because, well, he couldn't possibly lose) given rise to a massive GOP voter suppression putsch and undermined what trust remains in the electoral process, it has also served to bring electoral forensics-however rigorous, conscientious, and objective-into full-on disrepute.
+Our field of endeavor has been hijacked and weaponized by Donald Trump and his backers in the "Stop the Steal" movement: wild claims of theft and fraud have been trumpeted and echoed with no evidentiary backing, hard or soft; worse, these claims were "substantiated" with waved sheets of paper full of random and meaningless numbers, a stunt worthy of Joe McCarthy.
+Not only has this insistence that Trump won (because, well, he couldn't possibly lose, OK?) given rise to a massive GOP voter-suppression push and further undermined what trust remains in the electoral process, it has also served to bring electoral forensics-however rigorous, conscientious, and objective-into full-on disrepute.